-The Greater Changhua offshore wind farm projects are being developed at four sites in the Taiwan Strait, approximately 35km to 60km offshore Changhua County in Taiwan.
-The total power generation capacity of the wind farms is 2.4GW.
+The Greater Changhua offshore wind farm projects are being developed at four sites in the Taiwan Strait, approximately 35km to 60km off the coast of Changhua County, Taiwan.

-Greater Changhua offshore wind farms include Greater Changhua 1 and 2a wind farms with 900MW capacity, Greater Changhua 2b and 4 wind farms with 920MW capacity and a future 600MW Greater Changhua 3 project.
+The wind farms include the Greater Changhua 1 and 2a wind farms with a capacity of 900MW, the Greater Changhua 2b and 4 wind farms with a capacity of 920MW, and the future Greater Changhua 3 project with a capacity of 600MW.

-The Greater Changhua 2a wind farm produced first power in April 2022.
-The last turbines of the Greater Changhua 1 and 2a wind farms are expected to be installed and commissioned by the first quarter of 2024.
+The last turbines of the Greater Changhua 1 and 2a wind farms were completed and inaugurated in April 2024.

-The final investment decision (FID) on the Greater Changhua 2b and 4 projects was made in March 2023.
-Construction on the wind farms commenced in the third quarter of 2023 with commercial operation targeted for 2026.
+Construction of the Greater Changhua 2b and 4 wind farms commenced in the third quarter (Q3) of 2023, with commercial operation targeted for 2026.

-Upon completion, the four Greater Changhua offshore wind farms will together form Taiwan’s largest wind power complex, which can power approximately 2.8 million Taiwanese households.
+Upon completion, the four Greater Changhua offshore wind farms will form Taiwan’s largest wind power complex, capable of powering approximately 2.8 million Taiwanese households.

 Greater Changhua offshore wind farm project development

-The Taiwan Environmental Protection Administration (EPA) approved the four planned offshore wind farm projects in February 2018.
-The company received approval from the Taiwanese Government to connect a 900MW wind capacity (Changhua 1 and 2a) to Taiwan’s national grid in April 2018.
+The Taiwan Environmental Protection Administration approved the four planned offshore wind farm projects in February 2018.
+The company received approval from the Taiwanese Government in April 2018 to connect a 900MW wind capacity (Changhua 1 and 2a) to Taiwan’s national grid.

 The right to build the Changhua 2b and 4 projects was awarded in June 2018.
 Orsted reached the final investment decision (FID) on the Greater Changhua 1 and 2a wind projects in April 2019.